-Forty-four persons having thirty different nationalities have presided over RILEM’s fortunes, from Professor Gustavo Colonnetti (Italy), founder member of the association, to Professor Mark Alexander (South Africa), whose mandate will end in September 2015, the year of the 69th RILEM Annual Week.
+Forty-five persons having thirty different nationalities have presided over RILEM’s fortunes, from Professor Gustavo Colonnetti (Italy), founder member of the association, to Mr. Johan Vyncke (Belgium), whose mandate will end in September 2018, the year of the 72nd RILEM Annual Week.

 RILEM 50th Anniversary Book